-I am pleased to introduce our 2021 annual report.
-2021 has shown the resilience of the Group as we have continued to meet the challenges of operating during the Covid-19 pandemic.
-I would like to take this opportunity to thank our employees, customers, consumers and service providers, and express my best wishes to those that have been affected by the pandemic.
+I am pleased to introduce our 2022 annual report.
+2022 has demonstrated the resilience of the Group as we have continued to meet the demands of operating though the end of the Covid-19 pandemic, and the continuing multiple challenges facing the UK economy.
+I would like to take this opportunity to thank our employees, customers, consumers and service providers, and express my best wishes to those that have been affected by what has been a tumultuous year.

-In a year where the market has been impacted by a number of macro events, including; the pandemic, challenging weather conditions, and fluctuating energy prices that have resulted in the failure of some energy suppliers, the Group has continued to show its strength through maintaining market share in the residential sector and growing its Industrial and Commercial (I&C) business.
-Decisions of the Board to invest in water, grow our Industrial and Commercial proposition, and the execution of this strategy by our team members, have put the Group in a strong position for further future growth.
+In a year where the market has been impacted by a number of macro events, including; challenging economic conditions, a slow down in the new housing market and the end of the pandemic, the Group has continued to show its strength through maintaining market share in the residential sector and growing its Industrial and Commercial (I&C) business.
+Decisions of the Board to further invest in water, continue the growth in our Industrial and Commercial proposition, and the execution of this strategy by our team members, have put the Group in a strong position for further future growth.